Back to Virginia

 Portable Electronic Devices

-Items like smartphones, tablets, or laptops that can be carried around easily.
+Items like smartphones, tablets, or laptops that can be carried around and used to communicate.

 Limits and Unknowns